 A mere diversion half-way towards Gandikota will take you to Lepakshi.
 It is frequented for its architectural wonder of a floating pillar.
 The temple complex hides some of the excellent

 Chikkamagluru – Kudremukh

 A 7-hour drive west into the high Western Ghats, Kudremukh is a destination for the adventurous.
 The Kudremukh peak is known for its unique shape – resembling the head of the horse.
 The summit is covered by a pleasant and cool green meadow, usually with a touch of mist.
 The trek here is very invigorating as one gets to enjoy the fascinating surroundings and panoramic views of the forests and valley.
-The peak is located in prime wilderness area which is a habitat for the lion-tailed macaque as well as other iconic and rare sub-continental species.
+The peak is located in a prime wilderness area which is a habitat for the lion-tailed macaque as well as other iconic and rare sub-continental species.
 As part of the Kudremukh trek, one should visit the Hanumana Gundi falls.
 Wildlife lovers can also venture into the Kudremukh National Park.

 The road is scenic and adventurous as you drive through the coffee plantations of Chikkamagluru.
 If you are an adventurous soul, you must be opt for camping in one of these plantations.
 A night amidst the aroma of coffee is as energizing as a cup of freshly brewed coffee.

 Bangalore to Bidar is a 670-km journey north, perfect for a long weekend.
 There are many interesting stops on the way in the Andhra Pradesh leg of the trip.
 One can take a pause at Hyderabad, a city with many interesting sites on the outskirts.
 Kurnool is famous for the Konda Reddy Fort.